 Student Society for the Advancement of Biometrics

 The Student Society for the Advancement of Biometrics at WVU is the first student organization dedicated to the field of biometrics – acquiring, processing, and and analyzing biological signals.

 The Society, formed in the fall semester of 2003, is composed of graduate and undergraduate students from the Lane Department.
 The organization has received a strong faculty involvement from the department as well.
 The purposes of this organization are to promote the advancement of biometrics on a student level, to help students in biometrics become involved in the professional world and to enhance the learning environment provided by WVU to outside the classroom.
 SSAB promotes student research, aids students in networking opportunities and assists students in their transition from academia to the professional world.

 Upsilon Phi Epsilon

 UPE is the first and only international honor society for the computing sciences.
 The goals of our student chapter is to help Computer Science students to excel in their classes, to create an awareness about Computer Science among freshmen and of course to make plans for our careers.

 Upsilon Pi Epsilon was first organized at Texas A&M University, College Station, Texas, in 1967.
 The international organization now consists of chapters in various colleges and universities in North America and overseas.

 The mission of UPE is to recognize academic excellence at both the undergraduate and graduate levels in the computing sciences.

 Women in Computer Science and Electrical Engineering

-Women in Computer Science & Electrical Engineering serves as a support group for women students and faculty in the department, and an opportunity to share challenges, success and concerns in an informal setting.
+Women in Computer Science and Electrical Engineering serves as a support group for women students and faculty in the department, and an opportunity to share challenges, success and concerns in an informal setting.
 WCSEE holds monthly lunch meetings that provide an opportunity for fellowship and conversation.
 Depending on interests of attendees, other formal programs may evolve from these lunch meetings.